 The school keeps clear detailed records of concerns about U18s or adults at risk noting the date, event and action taken.
-Two books; 1 Allegation and 2 Complaints are kept in a locked cupboard and accessed only by the Safeguarding Team.
-Referrals to any outside bodies are also recorded i.e. Local Authority Designated Officer (LADO) and to any International equivalent agencies.
+These records are stored securely.
+Referrals to any outside bodies are also recorded i.e. Local

+Authority Designated Officer (LADO) and to any equivalent international agencies.